-10. Conclusion
+11. Conclusion

 Global HFC production and use is rising dramatically, and the associated HFC emissions could add up to 0.5°C of additional warming by the end of the century.
 World Leaders have called for a phasedown of HFC production and consumption.
 Such a phasedown would be effectively and efficiently implemented under the Montreal Protocol, which has over 25 years of experience phasing down nearly 100 chemicals used in the same sectors, and for the same purposes, as HFCs.
-International support for using the expertise and institutions of the Montreal Protocol to phase down HFCs is growing in strength and momentum, with recent support from the leaders of the G20, as well as with agreements between the U.S. and China and the U.S. and India.
-Other recent calls for action on HFCs under the Montreal Protocol have come from the Pacific small island developing states and from the member countries of the Arctic Council, as well as from the state partners to the CCAC.
-The formation of a formal Discussion Group on HFC Management under the Montreal Protocol is another positive sign that action will soon be taken to prevent the growth of HFCs in a manner that will support further international cooperation on climate change.
+International support for using the expertise and institutions of the Montreal Protocol to phase down HFCs is growing in strength and momentum.

 Markets are already responding to the signals from the scientists, customers, and from the policy community, including signals from the growing list of laws at the national and regional levels, which often include trade measures.
 Companies that produce climate-safe alternatives to HFCs are increasing their investment in alternatives and speeding their commercialization, and companies that are phasing out HCFCs are selecting climate-friendly alternatives rather than shifting into high-GWP HFCs.
 Just as the national bans, boycotts, and voluntary phaseouts of CFCs in the late 1970s and early 1980s paved the way for controls under the Montreal Protocol, similar actions occurring today are paving the way for the HFC amendment and creating the conditions for fast implementation.
-Success with HFCs in 2014 will build momentum for a successful UN climate treaty in 2015, while failure will damage global confidence in the viability of any multilateral solution to climate change.
+Success with HFCs in 2015 will build momentum for a successful UN climate treaty in December 2015, while failure will damage global confidence in the viability of any multilateral solution to climate change.